bsnes-emu/bsnes/docs/guides/shaders.md

     and shimmer
     that most game players would have seen on real televisions.
-    Some games depend on NTSC artifacts
+    Some games depend on NTSC artefacts
     to display colours outside the console's official palette or to create effects like transparency.